BasilBibi/PY-scratch/README.md

 This is a scratch project for general messing around and experimentation.

-Also used extensively for 5YP developer interships.
+Also used extensively for 5YP developer internships.

 To run all unit tests do the following :